Sustainability at the RBC Heritage

 - All cardboard from the Tournament and Clubhouse was baled and recycled.

-- By working with Palmetto Electric Cooperative and Santee Cooper, the 2016 RBC Heritage tournament was powered by 100% renewable energy-sourced electricity, saving 23 tons of CO2 emissions, reducing the total operational carbon footprint by 11%.
+- By working with Palmetto Electric Cooperative and Santee Cooper, the 2019 RBC Heritage tournament was powered by 100% renewable energy-sourced mains electricity.

-Harbour Town Golf Links is accessible by bicycle and racks are located within walking distance of the Harbour Town Clubhouse and around the perimeter of the golf course.
+- Harbour Town Golf Links is accessible by bicycle, with bicycle parking located within walking distance of the Harbour Town Clubhouse and the perimeter of the golf course.